sanyassyed/DataEngineering_Jobs_Data_ETL_Pipeline/README.md

 ---

 ### **Running the project**
-Run the project as follows: NOTE:default mode is production mode; to run in test mode change the code in [run.sh](./script/run.sh):
+Run the project as follows:

+`NOTE`: The default mode is production mode; to run in test mode change the code in [run.sh](./script/run.sh):

 ```bash
 # This will run the project in production mode